phutruonnttn/yushan-platform-docs/docs/phase3-kubernetes/README.md

 - Repository Pattern implementation completed for all services (user-service, content-service, engagement-service, gamification-service, analytics-service)
 - Aggregate boundaries and Domain Events implementation completed for content-service (Novel and Chapter aggregates separated, using internal Domain Events)
 - Kafka Events Transaction Boundary Fix completed for all services (events now publish after transaction commit)
+- Gateway-Level JWT Authentication with HMAC Signature completed for all services (centralized validation with cryptographic signature protection to prevent header forgery attacks)

 Phase 3 represents a significant evolution from Phase 2, focusing on:
 - **Cloud-Native Architecture**: Kubernetes-native service discovery and orchestration